Pre Workout vs Coffee for Gym: Which One Wins?

 Is pre workout safe for beginners?

 It depends on the product and the person.
 Many pre-workouts pack 200mg or more of caffeine per serving alongside beta-alanine, which causes a harmless but jarring tingling sensation, and other stimulants that can cause anxiety, elevated heart rate, or nausea in someone who is not used to them.
 Coffee lets you start low and scale up on your own terms, which is a much safer way to build a sustainable routine.
-In the pre workout vs coffee for gym debate, this is one of the clearest wins for coffee with beginners.

 Does coffee before a workout affect muscle growth?